 |

-Terence Fisher actually considered The Gorgon
+Terence Fisher actually

-to be one of his best films (Rigby, 2015), and he may
+considered The Gorgon to be one of his best

-very well have a point there.
-Once people are able to put
+there.
+Once people are able to put aside the snake

-merits of The Gorgon. |
+Gorgon. |

 |

-"[The Gorgon] exerts a certain funereal
+"[The Gorgon] exerts

-fascination, much enhanced by excellent
+a certain funereal fascination, much enhanced by

-cinematography and production design.
-In sharp
+excellent cinematography and production design.
+In

-horrors, Michael Reed's day-for-night photography in
+Hammer horrors, Michael Reed's day-for-night

-the opening scenes is remarkably effective and (...)
+photography in the opening scenes is remarkably

-banishes all thought of that familiar Hammer
+effective and (...) banishes all thought of that

-settings which are clearly painted backdrops, the
+exterior settings which are clearly painted

-desolate Castle Borski, both inside and out, is more
+backdrops, the desolate Castle Borski, both inside

-impressive than any of Hammer's various Castle
+and out, is more impressive than any of Hammer's

-Draculas."
+various Castle Draculas."
 (Rigby, 2015)

 |